muhammmadarab/mini-api/README.md

 - `PUT /api/post/update/:id`: Update a post by ID (Requires authentication).
 - `DELETE /api/post/delete/:id`: Delete a post by ID (Requires authentication).
 - `POST /api/post/:id/like`: Like/unlike a post by ID (Requires authentication).
+- `GET /api/user/:id`: Get User Details by ID (Requires Authentication)

+## Static File Server

+The server is also configured to serve static files for media content and user profile pictures.
+The following endpoints are used for static file serving:

+- `/uploads`: This endpoint serves files from the "uploads" directory.
+It is used to serve media files.
+- `/user/profile`: This endpoint serves files from the "profiles" directory.
+It is used to serve user profile pictures.

 ## Middleware